 Can I buy water to drink during class?

 Yes!
 We encourage students to remain well-hydrated during class, especially when the weather is warm or dry.
 We have bottles of water for sale for $1.

 What other amenities do you have?

-We have a restroom (but no shower), yoga blocks, yoga straps, Arnica gel for after class to reduce bruising.
-We also have complimentary snacks for students!
+We have a restroom (but no shower), yoga blocks, yoga straps, mats to use during class, Arnica gel for after class to reduce bruising.

 Do you accept interns for the studio?